 The capital costs of the process have been developed from the costs of the individual pieces of equipment and their installation factors.
 The total installed cost of the plant was calculated from the total equipment costs through the use of Lang factors.
 Total plant costs include: the supply and installation of the process equipment; all support materials such as piping, electrical, instrumentation, foundations, and buildings to house the equipment; facilities design and construction management; and, start-up expenses.
 The total plant cost is estimated at two times the cost of the process equipment used in this cost analysis.

-Table 6 provides the estimated capital costs of the dairy processing facility by section.
+TABLE 6 provides the estimated capital costs of the dairy processing facility by section.
 Details of the equipment are displayed in the Economic Evaluation Report (Appendix B).
 A capital cost of $21.0 million is estimated for this 40 million kg per year fluid milk processing plant.

-Table 6
+TABLE 6

 Estimated capital costs of the dairy processing facility